 Information on Joining the Chapter

 The Heart of Texas Chapter holds 11 meetings a year featuring guest speakers on topics relevant to the members in regards to local items or interest, military and legislative issues, or local public or private citizens in prominent positions.
-We also have a monthly bridge lunch activity.
 The meetings will also alternate at times with entertainment.
 A special entertainment program with live band occurs for the December dinner meeting.
-In April, the Chapter holds their primary fundraiser which is a golf tournament open to the public and military at the local Cottonwood Creek Golf Course; this year it will be Sat. morning, 21st.
+In May 2019, the Chapter will hold their primary fundraiser which is a golf tournament open to the public and military at the City of Waco Cottonwood Creek Golf Course; it will be held Friday afternoon, May 10th.
 We also provide educational scholarships for undergraduate students, awards for Baylor Army and Air Force cadets, and awards for cadets at the five local JROTC units.
 We also provide donations to veteran-related charitable support organizations and activities and participate in local events as annual Veterans Day Parade and Memorial Day Remembrance Ceremony.

 The MOAA chapter supports the MOAA national legislative agenda and we annually invite our Congressional Representative, who is a honorary member, to speak to our chapter.
 The chapter is also active in supporting the Texas Council of Chapters in various state veterans' issues.
 We include legislative updates in the monthly newsletter and will e-mail members on special legislative issues for contact with their elected representatives. .

 About Our Chapter

 The Heart of Texas Chapter was chartered in 1971 and services Waco, McLennan County and the adjacent counties.
-The chapter meets every third Thursday of the month except in April at the Ridgewood Country Club in Waco for a dinner meeting.
-In April, we have our annual scholarship fundraiser, which is a golf tournament that is usually held at the Cottonwood Creek Golf Course in Waco.
+The chapter meets every third Thursday of the month except in May the Ridgewood Country Club in Waco for a dinner meeting.
+In May, we have our annual scholarship fundraiser, which is a golf tournament that is usually held at the Cottonwood Creek Golf Course in Waco.
 The chapter currently has 100 members made up of currently serving, former and retired officers and their survivors.